Veramyst Nasal Spray is corticosteroid nasal medication consisting of fluticasone furoate. We carry the brand choice of this medication in 27.5mcg.

 How many times should I spray Veramyst in each nostril?

-For most patients, only one dose per nostril per day is needed, however, you should only take the amount of doses your doctor has specifically prescribed you.
+For most patients, only one dose per nostril per day is needed.
+However, you should only take the number of doses your doctor has specifically prescribed you.

 What should I avoid while using this medication?